DocCaliban/de-formed/README.md

 3) Simplify code sharing by encapsulating instances in their own hooks

-Step 1: Create a file to define your validations:import {isEqual, trimAndLower } from 'util/utilities';
+Step 1: Create a file to define your validations:

 ```ts
 import {useValidation} from 'validation.hook';